Niranjana2412/AI_Assistant/README.md

 # AI_Assistant
-An AI assistant using LangChain, OpenAI and NLP
+An AI assistant using LangChain, OpenAI, NLP, and Apache Cassandra